manimegalai2508/Coinflip/README.md

 # CoinFlip: A Decentralized Coin Flip Game

 CoinFlip is a cutting-edge decentralized game built on blockchain technology, offering users the thrill of wagering tokens in a coin flip for a chance to double their winnings.
-The game supports multiple blockchains, including Ethereum, Polygon, Solana, and Bitcoin, utilizing their respective testnets/devnets for a seamless experience.
+The game supports multiple blockchains, including Ethereum, Polygon, Solana, and Bitcoin.

 ## 🎮 Live Demo

-Experience the excitement live: [CoinFlip Game]()
+Experience the excitement live: [CoinFlip Game](https://coinflip-blue-two.vercel.app/)

 ## 🚀 Features